 First, loosen the screws holding the overflow assembly in place.
 This is the metal plate on the side of the tub located just underneath the bathtub spout.
 Pull the overflow assembly cover out of the tub.
 There will be a link leading down to the plug in a fully functional drain of this type, and you'll need to reach inside the overflow tube and feel around with your fingers for the link if you do not see it attached.

 Pull the plug and link out of the overflow opening.
 Clean off both the plug and link with a toothbrush to clear away any built up sediment or calcium deposits that could be jamming them and preventing them from plugging the drain properly.
 Inspect the link connecting the plug to the overflow plate and replace this link assembly if needed.

-Coat the plug with silicone grease.
+Next, coat the plug with silicone grease.
 Apply a few drops of grease to the lever assembly on the back of the overflow tube.
 Insert the plug into the overflow assembly, replace the overflow plate, and secure it with the screws.

 Fixing Lift-and-Turn Bathtub Drains